ObsidianPublisher/docs/docs/Github Publisher/Example/filepath_example.md

 > - File to convert: `docs/XX/ZZ/new_file.md`
 > - Path created: `../YY/my_file.md`

-To set a file as your homepage, use `path: index`
+To set a file as your homepage, set `title: index` in its frontmatter.
+Don't forget to turn on frontmatter title in [Upload configuration](Upload.md).